Updated on October 24, 2022 by Sarina Tariq

 Do not wash white clothes with any other color.
 If there is any dye floating around it will find your white fabric.
 So wash whites with only whites.
 This is a golden rule for washing white clothes.

-If the white garment has a bright trim or colourful embroidery keep it separate.
+If the white garment has a bright trim or colorful embroidery keep it separate.
 It is NOT white.
 That trim may bleed into other clothing.

 If you want to wash everything together, atleast ensure that there are no new clothes in the bin together.
 New clothes usually have unsettled dye and that is sure to latch on to your white clothing.